bnb-chain/BEPs/BEP1.md

 There are three types of BEP:

-- Standards: A Standards BEP describes functional changes on BNB Chain, such as a change to the network protocol, proposer selection mechanism in consensus algorithm, change in block size or fee mechanism in application level.
-It will effect the implementation of BNB Chain node.
+- **Standards**: A Standards BEP describes functional changes on BNB Chain, such as a change to the network protocol, proposer selection mechanism in consensus algorithm, change in block size or fee mechanism in application level.
+It will effect the implementation of BNB Chain.
-- Information: An Information BEP will clarify some concepts of the BNB Chain, it may not effect the BNB Chain client implementation.
+- **Information**: An Information BEP will clarify some concepts of the BNB Chain, it may not effect the BNB Chain client implementation.
-- Process: This kind of proposal will change the workflow of BNB Chain working process, like this BEP itself.
+- **Process**: This kind of proposal will change the workflow of BNB Chain working process, like this BEP itself.

 ## 4. BEP Workflow
 ![overall workflow](./assets/bep-1/workflow.png)